 Make sure he knows not say a word to the teacher about it; he has to keep it to himself.
 What he can do is remember it in his mind and bring it home and to tell his parents.
 That way you’re teaching him to talk about his feelings rather than act out his feelings.

 I do remember that this particular child is only 4 years old, but he already shows that he has some insight and he might be able to use this kind of system.

 MOLLY: Would you want to try that “best and worst” parts of your day game where you and your child share the best and worst thing that happened in your day?

-MOM: Yes, that game can be really helpful for giving young kids a framework to talk about their experiences.
+DR. RUTHERFORD: Yes, that game can be really helpful for giving young kids a framework to talk about their experiences.
 Every day should be a check-in day with his parents about how the experience went at school.

 And, his parents will want to give him the opportunity to talk about the things that really bothered him, so that he can talk it through rather than act out his feelings at school and get himself into trouble again with his teachers.